Elon, North Carolina

 Seven Steps to Killing Goliath

-The analogy does not work.
-Jesus did not kill Satan and cut his head off.
+When Jesus came to earth, he did not defeat the military might of Rome.
+He was killed by Roman soldiers.
+He did not kill Satan and cut his head off.
 The one who died on the cross was Jesus, not Satan (although He also rose from the dead).
 Satan has been judged but he is still roaming the earth wreaking havoc.

-Chandler says that the Bible is not about us, which is true, but it is a complete straw man argument.
+Matt Chandler says that the Bible is not about us, which is true, but he uses a complete straw man argument.
 No one says that the Bible is about us.
 The question is NOT whether the Bible is about us.
 The question is whether the Bible APPLIES to us and on that point there can be no doubt.
 The Bible applies to us.
 The OT applies to us today.

 For everything that was written in the past was written to teach us, so that through the endurance taught in the Scriptures and the encouragement they provide we might have hope.
 (Romans 15:4 NIV)